Child Life Practicum

 - Documentation of experience on this verification form or on official letterhead (separate from recommendation letters).

 The submission of an application does not guarantee placement.
 Acceptance is based on program capacity and qualifications of all applicants.
 The most qualified candidates will move forward with phone interviews.
-Initial practicum offers will be made on the second Tuesday of February.
+Initial practicum offers will be made on the first Tuesday of May.
 Candidates who are not selected will receive notification by email.

 Practicum students are responsible for obtaining their own housing.
 The Children's Hospital Child Life Department will provide guidance and provide additional housing information as requested.